 For your reference common items accepted for recycling are listed below.
 Please note that not all items are recyclable in Nova Scotia at this time.
 For a complete list visit the EPRA Nova Scotia website. http://recyclemyelectronics.ca/ns/

-Most electronics such as computers and computer accessories, as well as phones and audio/visual equipment such as TVs.
-These items should be directed to Technology Services.
+Most electronics such as computers and computer accessories such as keyboards, scanners and printers as well as phones, fax machines and audio/visual equipment such as TVs.
+These items should all be directed to Technology Services.

 Not Recyclable - Garbage

 Most electric office equipment or appliances, such as calculators, cash registers, typewriters and microwaves are NOT recyclable.
 Items such as CDs, DVDs, VHS tapes and other devices are also not accepted for recycling.
-Ensure that data is removed from storage devices.
+These items are disposed of in garbage.
+Ensure that data is removed from storage devices prior to disposal.
 Reusable items can be redistributed through the Acadia Surplus Equipment Program.
-Waste items are disposed of in garbage.
-Contact Physical Plant if you have large items for disposal.
+Contact Physical Plant if you have large items for disposal requiring pick-up.

 For more information contact the Sustainability Office or Technology Services.

 In 2013 Acadia partnered with Call2Recycle to provide battery recycling services at Acadia.
 Batteries are collected in numerous locations around campus in designated cardboard containers as shown in the picture.
+Locations include most department offices on campus as well as central stations in Technology Services, Vaughan Memorial Library and Uhall.
 Numerous types of batteries are collected in the program.

 Batteries under 5Kgs accepted include: